jc2554/ECE3400-team7/docs/milestone2.md

 As opposed to the test during lab 2, the treasure was held at a distance of 8 cm, which seems to be around the maximum range of detection.

 #### Wall Detection
+For wall detection, we mounted [distance sensors](https://www.sparkfun.com/products/12728) to the front, left, and right side of our robot.
+See below: